google/oatts/README.md

   Usage: generate [options]

-  generate unit test scaffolding for a given OpenAPI/Swagger spec
+  generate unit test scaffolding for a given OpenAPI/Swagger Spec

   Options:

     -h, --help                             output usage information
-    --host <host>            target hostname to use in test generation -p, --paths <paths>      comma separated list of paths to generate tests for -e, --sample             generate sample response bodies rather than schema, if applicable -s, --spec <spec>        path to the target OpenAPI/Swagger spec document to consume -w, --writeTo <writeTo>  directory to write the generated tests to file
+    --host <host>                          target hostname to use in test generation -p, --paths <paths>                    comma separated list of paths to generate tests for -e, --samples                          generate sample response bodies rather than schema, if applicable -s, --spec <spec>                      path to the target OpenAPI/Swagger spec document to consume -w, --writeTo <writeTo>                directory to write the generated tests to file -c, --consumes <consumes>              consumes/content-type to use in request when applicable to the API resource -o, --produces <produces>              produces/accept to use in request when applicable to the API resource -u, --customValues <customValues>      custom request values to be used in generation; takes precedent over a customValuesFile
+    --customValuesFile <customValuesFile>  path to JSON file with custom request values to be used in generation -m, --scheme <scheme>                  which scheme to use if multiple are present in spec

 > oatts generate -s ./path/to/openapi.yaml -w ./output/dir
 > ls ./output/dir